Skip to Main Content Skip to Footer Toggle Navigation Menu

 When Does Residence Hall Move-In Take Place?

-Residence hall move-in will take place on Thursday, August 31 (between 8am-1pm).
+Residence hall move-in will take place on August 25, 2025 from 8:00 AM-1:00 PM.
+More about the schedule of events will be shared over the summer, including detailed Move-In Day instructions.
 Please note, students approved to participate in certain pre-season activities such as PO4IS (Pre-Orientation for International Students), fall athletics, or select Community & Connection Cohort programs should connect with their campus contact for information on relevant pre-season move-in dates/details.

 When Should Students and Parents/Families Arrive to St. Paul?

-Some new students and families decide to arrive to St. Paul on move-in day (August 31) and others may arrive early to explore the Twin Cities.
+Some new students and families decide to arrive to St. Paul on move-in day and others may arrive early to explore the Twin Cities.
 Students who choose to arrive prior to move-in day must seek local accommodations.
-Details on local accommodations recommended by Orientation will be available on the Directions & Lodging page in late spring.
+Details on local accommodations recommended by Orientation are available on the Directions & Lodging page.

 When Should Parents/Families Depart from St. Paul?